 Instead of charging users a fee to read the content, an article-processing charge (APC) is levied at the beginning of the process.
 This flat charge, which varies from journal to journal, covers the entire cost of the publication process.
 This includes peer-reviewing, editing, publishing, maintaining and archiving, and allows immediate access to the full text versions of the research articles. (from the SpringerOpen website)

-This seems to working well in disciplines where funding for article publication can be built into research grants, especially where the potential economic spin-offs of research make such funding easier to justify.
+This seems to be working well in disciplines where funding for article publication can be built into research grants, especially where the potential economic spin-offs of research make such funding easier to justify.
 But what about an academic discipline like religious studies that does not typically enjoy this kind of funding?
 Can Springer’s approach scale downward?
 Ms. Goldstein-Sabbah is optimistic.

 As we both know there is much less funding in Philosophy and Religious Studies.
 However, costs for developing an OA journal are much less than most people think, although it does vary based on the project size and scope.
 Most institutions wishing to develop OA journals will find it is actually less expensive to develop a proper OA journal in partnership with a publisher than on their own.
 In the long-term I believe that funding will swap from a subscription model to an OA model where institutions provide funding for OA fees, however this is many years off.
 In the meantime Springer wishes to be at the forefront of OA development and we are very keen to partner with institutions who have similar thinking.
 For the time being we see more growth and interest in the partnership model for OA.
 However, I do believe that in the future we could move towards the author pay model.

 The SpringerOpen FAQ gives an idea of what an author or supporting organization would pay in article processing charges and what those charges pay for.
 The range is from $665 and $1,996 per published article, depending on the journal (there is a waiver for “low-income countries”).